mrzhaojyi/Data-Driven-Anomaly-Detection/index.md

 </div>

 <br />
 t-SNE gives incredible better result as compared to PCA and KPCA.
 However, since the t-SNE does not learn distribution function from the given data, so it is usually used for visualization-only.
-Thus, it is difficult to consider t-SNE as an unsupervised machine learning to Bearing Fault.
+Thus, it is difficult to consider t-SNE as an unsupervised machine learning for the task of Bearing Fault Detection.

 Until now, we have covered PCA, KPCA, t-SNE.
 There are still many different techniques for dimensionality reduction, like Multidimensional scaling (MDS), Isomap, Locally Linear Embedding (LLE).
-However, the author would like to jump into the next candidate, Autoencoder, which is belong to the Neural Network faimily.
+However, the author would like to jump into the next strong candidate, Autoencoder, which is belong to the Neural Network faimily.

 # AutoEncoder (AE): Neural network with bottleneck